 To accommodate a full range of presentation environments, users, and IT preferences, AirMedia offers several ways for a presenter to connect:

 Pairing AirMedia with a Crestron Connected projector or flat-panel display offers a seamless presentation solution.
-The AirMedia gateway communicates directly over the network with the display device, turning it on when a user connects, and shutting it down after the last user disconnects.
+The AirMedia gateway communicates directly over the network with the display device, turning it on when a participant connects, and shutting it down after the last participant disconnects.
 Controls are also provided for turning the display on and off manually.

 For more information about Crestron Connected products, please visit www.crestron.com/products/crestron_connected/.